 C. Septic Tank With Sand Filter

-A septic tank with sand filters is pretty standard in rural areas to treat wastewater in a sustainable and environment-friendly way by reducing health risks.
+A septic tank with sand filters is standard in rural areas for treating wastewater sustainably and environment-friendly by reducing health risks.
 In these septic tanks, the subsurface structure is usually sand-mound and remains filled with sand.

 The wastewater percolates through this sand or gravel filter during the wastewater treatment.
 Moreover, the sand catches any solid material and offers a suitable environment for good bacteria or other microorganisms to digest the wastewater while reducing pollution.